LukeIvan/Simon-Says-Altera-DE1/readme.md

  # Game of Simon Says being written for use on the Altera Nios II De1 board.

--> The Game has yet to undergo testing with a physical system.

 -> Played by using 4 push buttons on the physical board, the game generates a randomized pattern using timer interrupts.
 The user must repeat the pattern back